ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/6_Wood, Plastics, and Composites/064023 Interior Architectural Woodwork.md

 ## Execution

 1. installation

-## General

    1. Comply with AWI Quality Standards, Section 1700, or WIC manual of Millwork applicable Product and Installation Standard, Premium Grade.
-   1. Back Priming
+   2. Back Priming
-   1. Before installing architectural woodwork items, paint surfaces abutting building construction with one coat of wood primer.
+   3. Before installing architectural woodwork items, paint surfaces abutting building construction with one coat of wood primer.
-   1. Wood Cabinets and Counters
+   4. Wood Cabinets and Counters
-   1. Install wood cabinets in accordance with approved Shop Drawings.
+   5. Install wood cabinets in accordance with approved Shop Drawings.
 Coordinate installation of countertop sinks with mechanical trade.
-   1. Sealant
+   6. Sealant
-   1. Seal the following joints with sealant:
+   7. Seal the following joints with sealant:
       1. Joints between architectural woodwork components and vertical surfaces, including partitions and column enclosures.
-   1. Joints in field-applied backsplash and between backsplash and countertop.
+   8. Joints in field-applied backsplash and between backsplash and countertop.
-   1. Joints in countertop.
+   9. Joints in countertop.
-   1. Adjustable Shelves
+   10. Adjustable Shelves
-   1. Anchor metal standards to wall, plumb and with slots for brackets level.
+   11. Anchor metal standards to wall, plumb and with slots for brackets level.
-   1. Keying System for Wood Cabinet Locks
+   12. Keying System for Wood Cabinet Locks
-   1. Before final acceptance of building, set up a keying index for locks of wood cabinets installed under this Section, listing the key for each lock, and provide keys with metal tags indicating the lock for which the key was cut.
+   13. Before final acceptance of building, set up a keying index for locks of wood cabinets installed under this Section, listing the key for each lock, and provide keys with metal tags indicating the lock for which the key was cut.
-   1. Protection
+   14. Protection
-   1. Protect factory finished architectural woodwork in accordance with manufacturer's directions.
+   15. Protect factory finished architectural woodwork in accordance with manufacturer's directions.
-   1. Cleaning
+   16. Cleaning
-   1. Clean finished surfaces of architectural woodwork items in accordance with manufacturer's instructions.
+   17. Clean finished surfaces of architectural woodwork items in accordance with manufacturer's instructions.